spice2x/spice2x.github.io/README.md

 ## Overview

-spice2x is a fork of SpiceTools, focused on addressing bugs, usability, and quality-of-life improvements.
+spice2x is a continuation of SpiceTools project, focused on addressing bugs, usability, and quality-of-life improvements.
+[Original development of SpiceTools have stalled in 2022](https://github.com/spicetools/spicetools); spice2x is led by a new group of developers.

 We do not use GitHub for source control, but we do use the [issue tracker](https://github.com/spice2x/spice2x.github.io/issues) and [the wiki](https://github.com/spice2x/spice2x.github.io/wiki).
 Source is distributed in the release package.